ipspace/netlab/docs/module-reference.md

 ## Experimental Modules

 Experimental modules are usually implemented on a small set of devices.
-We're also not (yet) completely sure about the data model describing their features; it might change in future releases as we gain more experience with them.
+We're also not (yet) entirely sure about the data model describing their features; it might change in future releases as we gain more experience with them.

 ```eval_rst
 .. toctree::